 - Research existing materials and data

-- Develop PSA’s/local MH campaigns that provides community education stigma, available resources and access to providers
+- Develop public service announcements/local mental health campaigns that provide community stigma education, available resources and access to providers

 - Develop message platform and assess agency needs, sizing and content for kids and adults